kiranbaby14/Spheron-The-Ball-Game/README.md

 # Spheron-The-Ball-Game
-A game that is created on Unity3D using the language C#.
+A game createded in Unity engine using C# language.
 It is available on playstore to download.